lmammino/loige.co/content/posts/2021-11-01_create-resources-conditionally-with-cdk/index.md

 Here we are using [`cdk.Fn.conditionEquals`](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_core.Fn.html#static-conditionwbrequalslhs-rhs) to indicate that the condition will be `true` if `shouldCreateBucket` matches the string `'true'`.
 There are other functions you can use to create more complicated conditions including thing like _and_ or _or_ operators.
 Check out the [documentation of the `Fn` class](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_core.Fn.html#class-fn) if you want to find out more.

-This allow us to evaluate the expression at deployment time when the actual value of the SSM parameter will be available, therefore this condition will work as inteded.
+This allow us to evaluate the expression at deployment time when the actual value of the SSM parameter will be available, therefore this condition will work as intended.

 Now, this condition alone doesn't really do much.
 We need to _attach_ the condition to a resource to tell CDK (and CloudFormation) to actually create the given resource only if the condition holds true.